Table of Contents

 Okay, so let’s talk about performance.
 Now the three-cylinder one-liter turbo engine is the same one we’ve seen in the Hyundai Venue.
 And it makes the identical 120 hp and 172 nm of torque.
 Now, this one-liter engine is its strong point.
 It doesn’t feel like a one-liter at all.

 - It is strong,

 - and it’s got enough pep whenever you want.

 It feels better shifts are smoother, and the spikiness is also flattened out.
-The sonet gets up to triple-digit speeds reasonably easily.
+The Sonet gets up to triple-digit speeds reasonably quickly.
 The 0-100 comes up in about 12.25 seconds.
 And I’m saying about and not exacting the figure as we didn’t test it in our normal test zone.
 But, it does give us a reference point.
-Now when you do get up to triple-digit Speeds, the sonet feels stable and planted.
+Now when you do get up to triple-digit Speeds, the Sonet feels stable and planted.

 Now, the steering is light, but it is quick enough to react.
 Uh, and even around corners or at higher speeds, it gives you enough confidence.
 The advantage of the fact of it being on the lighter side.
-It is when you do need to make that u-turn it is easy enough to twirl this car around not much effort at all.
+When you need to make that u-turn, it is easy enough to twirl this car around, not much effort at all.

 Kia Sonet 1.5 Diesel Automatic

-Now while I’ve been driving the one liter with the DCT automatic first.
-Let us switch to the 1.5-liter diesel with the torque converter.
-Now, that is a different kind of automatic it is it doing better than this one.
+While I’ve been driving the one liter with the DCT automatic first, let us switch to the 1.5-liter diesel with the torque converter.
+Now, that is a different kind of automatic it is doing better than this one.

 Kia Sonet Rear Seats